-401.7.3.2 Application of Prime or Tack.
-Application of prime or tack shall be in accordance with Sec 403.12.
+401.5.2.2 Application of Prime or Tack.
+Application of prime or tack shall be in accordance with Sec 403.11.2.

-401.7.4 Hauling Equipment.
-Trucks used for hauling bituminous mixtures shall be in accordance with Sec 404.

-401.7.5 Spreading.
+401.5.3 Spreading.
 The base course, tacked or primed surface, or preceding course or layer shall be cleaned of all dirt, packed soil or any other foreign matter prior to spreading the bituminous mixture.
 The mixture shall be spread in the number of layers and in the quantity required to obtain the compacted thickness and cross section shown on the plans.
 When placing multiple layers with varying thicknesses, the thicker layer shall be placed first.
 The compacted thickness of a single layer of bituminous pavement mixture shall be no more than 2 inches for the surface course and 4 inches for the leveling course.

-401.7.5.1 Irregularities.
-The mixture shall be spread without tearing the surface and struck off such that the surface is smooth and true to cross section, free from all irregularities, and of uniform density throughout.
-Care shall be used in handling the mixture to avoid segregation.
-Areas of segregated mixture shall be removed and replaced with a suitable mixture at the contractor’s expense.
-The outside edge alignment shall be uniform.
-Irregularities shall be corrected by adding or removing mixture before compacting.
-In situations where there is a dispute in the existence of segregation, the area in question will be tested in accordance with MoDOT Test Method TM 75.
+401.5.3.1 Segregation.
+No segregation will be permitted in handling the mixture at the plant, from the truck or during spreading operations on the roadbed.
 Mixture production shall immediately cease if either criteria of MoDOT Test Method TM 75 fail.
-Segregated mixtures shall be removed and replaced to the limits determined by the engineer.
+Segregated mixture shall be removed and replaced to the limits determined by the engineer.

-401.7.5.2 Leveling Course.
+401.5.3.2 Leveling Course.
 If required by the contract, a leveling course consisting of a layer of variable thickness shall be spread to the desired grade and cross section to eliminate irregularities in the existing surface.
-Spot-leveling operations over small areas, with feather-edging at high points and ends of spot areas, may be required prior to placing the leveling course.
-Rigid control of the placement thickness of the leveling course will be required.
-The mixture shall be practically free from segregation.